anthony-y/tiny-vfs/README.md

 }
 ```

-Make sure that when you no longer need to use the VFS, you must call:
+Make sure that you destroy the TinyVFS instance when you have finished with it by calling:

 ```cpp
 TinyVFS::FS()->Close();